What Went Wrong In Patriots’ 26-10 Week 3 Loss To Lions?

 The Patriots have to hope he passes concussion protocol by next Sunday.

-The Patriots will also get receiver Julian Edelman back from a suspension in Week 5, and new wideout Josh Gordon was inactive Sunday night.
+New England also will get receiver Julian Edelman back from a suspension in Week 5, and new wideout Josh Gordon was inactive Sunday night.

-The Patriots receivers couldn’t get open against the Lions all night.
+The Patriots receivers couldn’t get open against Detroit all night.
 That culminated in Brady holding onto the ball for an eternity and forcing deep passes to covered receivers downfield.
 Brady was just 12-of-24 for 113 yards with one touchdown and one interception.

 Thumbnail photo via Raj Mehta/USA TODAY Sports Images